JakovTomasic/no-headache.nix/README.md

 # Or to open it directly in the current terminal:
 ./result/bin/run-*-vm -nographic
 # to shutdown just shutdown the VM and you'll return to your current terminal
 ```
 Running the virtual machine will create a `nixos.qcow2` file in the current directory. **Delete this file** when you change the configuration.

+This is just a basic example.
+See running scripts to see what other options are used here.

 # SSH